Shikaga/PitchBlackAnalysis/index.md

 Before we continue looking at Richard B. Riddick, let us take some time to consider the other characters in *Pitch Black*.

-Now, I have previously mentioned the similarities between *Alien* and *Pitch Black*. let us focus on that a bit closer.
+Now, I have previously mentioned the similarities between *Alien* and *Pitch Black*.
+Let us focus on that a little bit more.

 Both film's feature largely on female protagonists.
 Both movies involve getting stalked in the dark by aliens.
 Both movies feature largely civilian crew members.

 Consider:

-In Alien, a [greedy crew member] brings a dangerous alien on board in an attempt to get rich.
-The Alien escapes, and then slowly hunts down each of the crew members in turn while the crew, headed by Ripley, try to track it down.
+In *Alien*, a [greedy crew member] brings a dangerous alien on board in an attempt to get rich.
+The Xenomorph escapes, and then slowly hunts down each of the crew members in turn while the crew, headed by Ripley, try to track it down.

 By contrast, in the first half of *Pitch Black*, John's brings a dangerous being on board in an attempt to get rich.
 Riddick escapes, and then (we are lead to believe) slowly hunts down each of the crew members in turn while the crew, led by Fry, try to track him down.

 A forced analogy?
 Maybe.
 But as I have previously stated, in the first half of *Pitch Black*, before we truly understand the danger posed by the flying creatures, the audience is forced to see Riddick as the salient threat of the film.

 Now, I have said that *Pitch Black* features a female protagonist.
 What, but I thought Riddick was the protagonist, I hear you say.
-Well yes, but let us take a minute and consider *Pitch Black* based on only the first 30 minutes.
+Yes, he is, but let us take a minute and consider *Pitch Black* based on only the first 30 minutes.

 The first act is unquestionably Carolyn Fry's movie.

 The film starts, with her waking up from cryosleep in the midst of a disaster.
 While her co-pilot Owens is still reeling from his sudden awakening, she is immediately into action, trying to land the ship.

-She is then immediately confronted with an "action movie choice".
+She is then confronted with an "action movie choice".
 With the ship crashing, she prepares to purge the passenger cabin.
 Owens talks her down, telling her that he has every confidence in her to be able to land the ship.

 However, with ship still spinning out of control she attempts to purge the cabin anyway, but Owens has sabotaged the system, so that she is forced to try and land the ship intact.

-It is at this point that we see the character Fry is, both in herself, and how she is reflected in Owens.
+It is at this point that we see the character Fry is, both in how she sees herself, and how she is reflected in Owens.
 She had the ability to land the ship, and Owens believes in her enough to entrust his own life into her hands.
 But she does not.

 Is she merely being selfish, being willing to abandon people she doesn't know in a bid to save herself and her colleague?
 Perhaps, but she is also clearly pragmatic.
 In her mind, they are all going to die, and she is willing to make the sacrifices to save those she can.
-Hmm, now where have I heard this before?
+It doesn't take a genius to figure out the

-This is often the kind of opening scene a movie would use to set up their main character.
+This is often the kind of opening scene that a larger, more expensive science fiction movie would use to set up their main character.
 Perhaps this was a flashback, and she has since been rescued is now currently unable to forgive herself for trying to sacrifice all those people.
 One logical thing to do now, would be to cut to her waking up screaming in bed, before suddenly realising that she was just reliving her nightmare.
 Pan over to the futuristic alarm clock, showing that it is 3:34 in the morning, but never mind going back to sleep, Carolyn is going to wake up and brood.

 But fear not, soon an old friend calls her.
 They need a brilliant pilot.
 She says that she doesn't do that anymore.
 Ever since… "You can't blame yourself for that Carolyn, you did what you had to do."
 After a little bit of backstory, and perhaps a hint of past romance, she decides to at least listen to the offer.
 They get dinner in a shady diner with a shady backer, and after enough exposition, we are off on a good science fiction romp.